Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: MAC Protocol Learning

 \section{MAC Protocol Learning}

 With the deterministic nature of the optimal transmission strategy [cf. Theorem \ref{th:1}] and the NP-hard complexity of the shared message transmission problem [cf. Theorem \ref{thm2}], we propose a decentralized, unsupervised, and stateless learning-based (DUSL) algorithm to solve problem \eqref{eq:optim}.
 Firstly, DUSL is decentralized, where each node $n \in \mathcal{N}$ is associated with a distinct \ac{DNN} and determines independently its strategy to transmit messages $\mathcal{L}$ over the $M$ opportunities, without requiring communication among nodes.
 Secondly, DUSL is unsupervised because we update DNN parameters using only \acp{ACK} for successful transmissions as feedback, without relying on any oracle or ground truth.
-Thirdly, DUSL is stateless since it does not need explicit knowledge of the distribution of active node sets $p$, but instead learns to coordinate nodes' message transmission through trial and error during the training phase.
+Thirdly, DUSL is stateless \deniz{in the sense that} it does not need explicit knowledge of the distribution of active node sets $p$, but instead learns to coordinate nodes' message transmission through trial and error during the training phase.

-DUSL conducts centralized training with decentralized execution (CTDE).
-At training time, we leverage a centralized feedback mechanism to guide the learning process, and perform a stochastic training procedure that enables gradient backpropagation for optimization with non-differentiable ACK feedback.
-At inference time, each node deploys the learned policy locally in a decentralized manner, without the operational overhead of a central controller.
-Moreover, the learned policy is applied in a deterministic manner, where each node follows a fixed decision rule based on the trained DNN parameters to improve computational and energy efficiency, reduce inference latency, and provide interpretability.
+DUSL employs CTDE.
+At training time, we leverage a centralized feedback mechanism to guide the learning process.
+Specifically, the global success indicator $\xi$ defined in Section \ref{sec:system_model} is computed by the server to evaluate the joint performance of the active nodes, and we perform a stochastic training procedure that enables gradient backpropagation for optimization with non-differentiable ACK feedback.
+At inference time, the execution is entirely decoupled from the centralized objective computation: each node acts as an independent agent that implements its learned policy for local inference, deploying the learned policy locally in a decentralized manner, without the operational overhead of a central controller.
+Moreover, the learned policy is applied in a deterministic manner (aligning with the theoretical findings in Section \ref{sec:th_find}), where each node follows a fixed decision rule based on the trained DNN parameters to improve computational and energy efficiency, reduce inference latency, and provide interpretability.
 The overall training and inference procedures are presented in Algorithms \ref{alg:training}-\ref{alg:deterministic_inference} and depicted in Fig.~\ref{fig:methodology}.
 We provide details in the following subsections.